Housing Benefit and Council Tax support can be claimed by completing a single application form

-If you have been asked to provide evidence or information in support of a new or existing claim for, Housing Benefit and/or Council Tax Support the best way to do so is to upload it using our online Claim Evidence form.
+If you have been asked to provide evidence or information in support of a new or existing claim for, Housing Benefit or Council Tax Support the best way to do so is to upload it using our online claim evidence form.

-In most circumstances a claim for Housing Benefit/Council Tax Support or Alternative Maximum Benefit will begin from the Monday after you told us that you are making a claim provided that a completed form is received within one month of that date.
+In most circumstances a claim for Housing Benefit or Council Tax Support or Alternative Maximum Benefit will begin from the Monday after you told us that you are making a claim provided that a completed form is received within one month of that date.
 Otherwise benefit will begin the following Monday when we have received your completed application form.

 Our Council Tax Support regulations detail how the scheme works for working-age applicants living in the North Norfolk area.